alexeistepa/DL-notebooks/README.md

 # DL-notebooks

-**English to French translation system with transformers II: Training.** An English-French translation model constructed using an Encoder-Decoder Transformer stack and pre-trained fastText word Embeddings, is trained.
+**English to French translation system with transformers II: Training.** An English-French translation model is constructed using an Encoder-Decoder Transformer stack and pre-trained fastText word Embeddings.
+The model is trained - approx. 3 hours on Kaggle T4 x2 GPUs.

 **English to French translation system with transformers I: Data cleaning.** A raw English-French dataset is cleaned in preparation for training.
 Statistics such as word frequency are explored in order to support the later construction of the model.